booyaa/booyaa.github.io/blog/2018-0002-rust2018-a-year-of-meetups.md

 I'm going to try Zoom, but if you have something you swear by that ideally allows 2 way video and screen sharing, drop me a note!

 On the subject of remote speakers, if you're lucky to have excellent A/V support (2 way audio) this can be an equally good experience for your information hungry Rustaceans.
-If we hadn't made use of remote speakers, I'm certain we'd have three less meet ups for 2017.
+If we hadn't made use of remote speakers, I'm certain we'd have three less meet ups for 2017, turns out even the capital only has a finite amount of people who can and want to talk about Rust!
 Fledging meet up groups should take note.

 # So what's in store for the talks meetup in 2018?